 Legal Mediation Arbitration

 Judge Granier's former law practice included representation of both Plaintiffs and Defendants.
-In arbitrating a case Judge Granier will act as a third-party neutral in resolving the case and does not represent any party in the Arbitration.
+In arbitrating a case Judge Granier acts as a third-party neutral in resolving the case and does not represent any party in the Arbitration.

 Why use Arbitration?
 Because its private, fast and significantly less expensive: